enkoder/beanstalk/README.md

 ### IDE Configuration

--[ ] Setup VSCode config -[ ] Setup Webstorm config
+- Setup VSCode config
+- Setup Webstorm config

 ### CI

 [Github Actions](.github/workflows/tests.yaml) are set up for this repo.
-The CI job will install dependencies, run lints, and any tests configured in any of the pnpm workspaces.
-You will receive during development on PRs.
+The CI job will install dependencies, run lints, and run any tests configured in any of the pnpm workspaces.
+Tests will run on your Pull Requests and give and post test statuses.
+We expect tests to pass prior to merging.